 Total: 6.75 oz

-The major disadvantage of an alcohol stove is that after about 10 meals (10 oz of fuel), you lose the major advantage of the weight savings.
+The primary disadvantage of an alcohol stove is that after about 10 meals (10 oz of fuel), you lose the major advantage of the weight savings.
 My alcohol stove setup weighs 14 oz with 10 days of fuel.
-If I were to go longer, an MSR PocketRocket (see below) would be more efficient for longer use.
+If I were to go longer, an MSR PocketRocket (see below) would be more efficient for more extended use.
 For cold weather temps (below 15F, the raw edge of three-season hiking IMO), a white gas stove would be much more efficient.
-Alcohol and canister stoves (rated to 15F by manufacturers), perform poorly for winter use.
+Alcohol and canister stoves (rated to 15F by manufacturers) perform poorly for winter use.

 From Mechanical Engineering Magazine, August 2004 issue: